-- The Responsible Minerals Sourcing Statement that describes how we expect to meet our objective for responsible sourcing of materials in our products; - The Supplier Code of Conduct that requires suppliers to adopt policies and establish systems to procure 3TG and rare earth minerals from sources that do not directly or indirectly finance armed groups in the DRC or other conflict affected and high risk areas and provide supporting data on the supplier's supply chain for tantalum, tin, tungsten, gold or other requested rare earth minerals to Thermo Fisher when requested; - Specific language in our forms of master supply agreements and purchasing terms and conditions requiring suppliers to comply with our Supplier Code of Conduct; and - A global ethics hotline for suppliers and others to report 3TG issues to the extent they exist.
+- The Responsible Minerals Sourcing Statement that describes how we expect to meet our objective for responsible sourcing of materials in our products; - The Supplier Code of Conduct that requires suppliers to adopt policies and establish systems to procure 3TG and rare earth minerals from sources that do not directly or indirectly finance armed groups in the DRC or other conflict affected and high risk areas and provide supporting data on the supplier's supply chain for tantalum, tin, tungsten, gold or other requested rare earth minerals to Thermo Fisher when requested; - Specific language in our forms of master supply agreements and purchasing terms and conditions requiring suppliers to comply with our Supplier Code of Conduct and to enroll in, and maintain, membership with Thermo Fisher's identified social responsibility and risk platform. - A global ethics hotline for suppliers and others to report 3TG issues to the extent they exist.